QuentinLaborde-ENS/Multicriteria_Semantic_Representation_of_Eye_Tracking_Data/README.md

 Code accompanying the paper: **Multicriteria Semantic Representation of Eye-Tracking Data Using Adaptive Symbolization**.
 This repository implements the full, interpretable pipeline to convert multivariate eye-tracking features into symbolic sequences, compute semantic distances between recordings, and evaluate downstream tasks.
-The experiments in this study rely on the CLDrive dataset, which is specifically designed for cognitive-load assessment in driving scenarios.
-While the present implementation focuses on CLDrive, the same methodology can be applied to the ETRA and GazeBase datasets with only minor adjustments.

 ## 🌐 Overview